Legal Advice for Dissolve a Business — 9 results

 to be wound up and its assets distributed.... more

-Written by attorney Christopher Cobb, about 2 years ago.
+Written by attorney Christopher Cobb, over 2 years ago.

 By: Christopher M. Cobb, Esq. and Rachel Heidenberg, Candidate forJuris Doctor, May 2013

 A Limited Liability Company (LLC) is a business entity structure which is allowed by Chapter 608,... more

 Written by attorney Gregory Brown, almost 4 years ago.

 is a Partnership?